 - Lemon Juice - Sometimes we use fresh, but that's from a lot of lemons, so we've used bottled, too.

 Prep the Zucchini

 As you can see, my "cubing" is more like "cube-like."
-That's ok - just make sure that they're all about uniform size to ensure even cooking.
+That's ok, just make sure that they're all about uniform size to ensure even cooking.
 Once your zucchini is prepped, then it's just a matter of cooking it in lemon juice until it's tender, then adding the sugar, cinnamon, and nutmeg.
 When it's done, your kitchen will smell like you've just cooked a bunch of apples!

-TIP: You want your zucchinis very soft and tender.
+TIP: You want your cooked zucchinis to be very soft and tender.
 Between the lemon juice and the liquid that the zucchinis will release while they cook, you'll notice quite a bit of liquid in the pot.
 As they cook, the liquid will reduce and you'll know your zucchinis are close to being done when that liquid starts to thicken.

 Make the Crust and Crumble

 I love this crust / crumble topping for these zucchini bars because it is so easy.
 Just add the flour, sugar, and some cubed room temp butter (firm enough to hold it's shape, but soft enough for a butter knife to easily go through it), and then cut it all together until a crumble that resembles almost a cornmeal-like texture.

 You can totally do this with a fork, but honestly, if you're making a lot of butter doughs, I highly recommend a pastry cutter.
 They're fairly inexpensive and well worth every penny (and more)!

 TIP: Make sure that your butter is cut in well because that will ensure that the fat in the crust/crumble is evenly distributed, making a better crust / crumble for these Zucchini Apple Bars!